Wallace & Gromit's Cracking Contraptions: The Turbo Diner

 While trying to repair the Autochef, Wallace tries a new contraption, the ceiling-mounted Turbo Diner.
 After inserting a 10p coin into the electric meter, he and Gromit sit at the table.
-The device clamps their wrists and ankles to their chairs with spiked protection bands on their wrists and spiked protection leg bracelets on their ankles whilst a powerful vacuum sucks all the debris off the table, after which another mechanism sets it and delivers a piping-hot meal.
-The energy required to do this severely depletes the meter and as the machine lights the candles (with a typically over-the-top flame thrower) the meter runs out leaving the pair clamped to their chairs, unable to move.
+The device clamps their wrists and ankles to their chairs whilst a powerful vacuum sucks all the debris off the table, after which another mechanism sets it and delivers a piping-hot meal.
+The energy required to do this severely depletes the meter and as the machine lights the candlestick (with a typically over-the-top flame thrower), the meter runs out leaving the pair clamped to their chairs, unable to move.
 It also results in a power outage.
-After the candles burn out leaving the pair in darkness, Wallace says, "Don't worry, I've got a great idea", in homage to The Italian Job.
+After the candles burn out leaving the pair in the darkness, Wallace says, "Don't worry, Gromit.
+I've got a great idea.", an homage to the famous cliffhanger ending of The Italian Job.

 The Snoozatron

 Wallace can't sleep after eating too much cheese, so he activates his Snoozatron to remedy the problem.
 The device wakes up Gromit, who puts on a sheep costume and heads downstairs; meanwhile, robot arms fluff Wallace's mattress and pillow, place a hot water bottle on his chest, and give him a teddy bear as a record of lullaby music starts playing.
-After Gromit reaches the dining room, a huge spring built into the floor repeatedly bounces him upward, through a trap door in the ceiling, and into Wallace's bedroom.
+After Gromit reaches the dining room, a huge spring built into the floor repeatedly bounces him upwards, through a trap door in the ceiling, and into Wallace's bedroom.
 Wallace literally counts sheep and soon falls asleep, as the mechanism continues to bounce Gromit, who gets bored and starts reading the newspaper.

 The Soccamatic

 Wallace and Gromit head to the local football field for a bit of practice, with Wallace shooting and Gromit playing goalie.
 Frustrated at the ease with which Gromit blocks every shot, Wallace activates his Preston North End Soccamatic, a machine that kicks dozens of balls toward the goal.
 Gromit ducks to avoid the barrage, but when Wallace stops to load in more balls, he dons a vest and gloves that inflate to completely block the goal.
-Wallace suggests that they switch to tennis; after the credits, he serves a ball that bounces off Gromit's vest, then calls out, "15-love!"
+Wallace suggests that they switch to tennis; after the ending credits, he serves a ball that bounces off Gromit's vest, and then calls out, "15-love!"

 Releases

 Television broadcast

 Episodes were broadcast individually on BBC One throughout the Christmas period, 2002.
-All ten episodes were later aired as a 25-minute compilation on BBC Three during Christmas 2008, shortly before The Curse of the Were-Rabbit premiered on BBC One.
+All 10 episodes were later aired as a 25-minute compilation on BBC Three during Christmas 2008, shortly before The Curse of the Were-Rabbit premiered on BBC One.